Skip to content

 1. Search Ads Example

-A domain registration service like GoDaddy or Namecheap runs Google Search Ads to capture users actively looking to secure their online identity.
+A domain registration service like GoDaddy runs Google Search Ads to capture users actively looking to secure their online identity.

-If a startup founder searches for "domain name registration," the service's ad would appear at the top, offering various domain extensions, pricing, and features directly to someone ready to make a purchase.
+If a startup founder searches for "domain name registration," the service's ad would appear at the top, offering pricing and features to someone ready to make a purchase.

 2. Display Ads Example